 When you run the HIDE command, ductwork that is underneath a circle is drawn hidden.
 This most often occurs when the “Show Background Below Ductwork” option is set to Yes.

 Unfortunately, this is a feature of the AutoCAD HIDE command.
 AutoCAD sees circles as solids, and anything below them is hidden.
-If you would like to see this behavior changed, you will need to contact Autodesk.
-It is not something that we can fix in our software.
+This is not something that we can fix in our software.

 Our recommended workaround for this problem is to draw the circle using two arcs.
-It is easiest to specify the ARC by inputing the center point, then two points opposite each other to create half the circle.
-Then use the mirror command to create the other half of the circle.
+It is easiest to specify the arc by inputting the center point, then two points opposite each other to create half the circle.
+Then use the MIRROR command to create the other half of the circle.